 What is the PEER HEALTH EDUCATION Program?

-- Increase knowledge of health and wellness issues through specialized training.
+- Increase knowledge of health & wellness topics through specialized training

 - Meet new people and have fun!

 Applications for Fall 2020 will be available soon.
 If you would like to receive application information directly, please complete and submit the PHE Interest Form.